Do you want to write a press release for an event?

 Perhaps try holding your event on a relevant awareness day, in an unusual occasion and with an influencer in tow!

-The more news hooks you can generate for your event press release then the more likely you are to get press coverage from your event media pitch – especially if you use a press release distribution service to get your message out.
+The more news hooks you can generate for your event press release then the more likely you are to get media coverage, especially if you know how to write a media pitch or if you use a press release distribution service.